Wednesday, March 6, 2024

 a.
 Leterovir.
 It inhibits viral terminasse enzyme and thereby viral replication.
 Leterovir can be used more than 100 days without any additional side effects.

 b.
 Foscarnet.
 It is a phosphate analog of ganciclovir.
-It inhibit polymerase enzyme.
-It is less toxic to bone marrow .
+It inhibits polymerase enzyme.
+Furthermore, it is less toxic to bone marrow.

 c.
 Mribavir.
 It is a benzimidazole antiviral drug.
-It prevent viral UL97 enzyme.
+It prevents viral UL97 enzyme.
 It inhibits viral polymerase.

 d.
 Cidofovir.
 It is anucleotide analong inhibits polymerase enzyme, given IV weekly.

 e.
 Brincidofovir.
-It is a oral analog of Cidofovir.
+It is an oral analog of Cidofovir.

 Adoptive T -cell therapy.